Which Types of Opto-Isolators Are Right For Your Signal?

 The photodarlington is a variant of a phototransistor where a pair of transistors in the Darlington Pair configuration provides much higher levels of gain and sensitivity than a standard phototransistor at the cost of a slower response rate.

-Silicon-controlled rectifier (SCR) opto-isolators are a type of thyristor-based isolator designed for AC power control applications.
+Silicon-controlled rectifier (SCR) optoisolators are a type of thyristor-based isolator designed for AC power control applications.
 Also known as photo-SCRs, they provide complete isolation of noise and voltage transients present on the AC power supply line.
-Performance limitations from only operating across the positive half of the mains AC cycle make their use less common than photo-triac devices.
+Performance limitations from only operating across the positive half of the main AC cycle make their use less common than photo-triac devices.

-Photo-triac (triode for alternating current) opto-isolators are, like photo-SCRs, optimized for use in solid-state relay applications to control AC’s mains powered loads.
-The triac opto-isolator can operate from a simple switched DC input to safely operate a high voltage AC supply.
-Unlike photo-SCRs, a triac opto-isolator can operate across the entire mains AC cycle with zero-crossing detection allowing the circuit to drive full power to the load with minimal inrush current when switching inductive loads.
+Photo-triac (triode for alternating current) optoisolators are, like photo-SCRs, optimized for use in solid-state relay applications to control AC’s mains-powered loads.
+The triac optoisolator can safely operate a high-voltage AC supply from a simple switched DC input.
+Unlike photo-SCRs, a triac optoisolator can operate across the entire mains AC cycle with zero-crossing detection allowing the circuit to drive full power to the load with minimal inrush current when switching inductive loads.

-When choosing an opto-isolator, don’t just go for whatever device fits your budget and is in stock at your favorite supplier.
+When choosing between types of optoisolators, don’t just go for whatever device fits your budget and is in stock at your favorite supplier.
 Opto-isolators come in a broad range of different types that are optimized for particular applications.
 Start the selection process by considering the key factors;

 - What is the highest voltage you need to protect against?